sigmacomputing/sigmaquickstarts/site/sigmaguides/src/08_2023_first_friday_features/08_2023_first_friday_features.md

 <!--
 Weeks Added so far:
-Release notes for the month of June 2023 features, published on first Friday of July 8.4.2023
+Release notes for the month of August 2023 features, published on first Friday of Sept 8.4.2023

+Make sure to include:
+1: Custom Functions

 --->

 # (08-2023) August Highlights